open main page here with limited thumbnails

 both sides and both ends of a sample piece

-both sides of a sample plank --- the darker color of the 2nd pic is due to poor color correction; the pic on the left has accurate color
+both sides of a sample plank listed as mulberry / Morus spp. --- the darker color of the 2nd pic is due to poor color correction; the pic on the left has accurate color.
+There is some black-line spalting in the sapwood.

 end grain and end grain closeup of the sample plank directly above

-another mulberry block and two closeups of the end grain --- both end grain shots are a little too green
+another mulberry block and an end grain closeup which is a little too green

 plank and end grain --- the color of this plank in a strong light is a brighter yellow than I have been able to reproduce here.
 It's almost as bright as osage orange.